LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-28-keepers-of-the-trees.md

 layout: post
 category: project

-youtubeId: 'M7K7ZyslLG0?start=482'
+youTubeId: 'M7K7ZyslLG0?start=482'
-youtubeIdPlayerIndicator: 'sQf0BMf7oAE'
+youTubeIdPlayerIndicator: 'sQf0BMf7oAE'
-youtubeIdRespawnSystem: 'yAitmTnNeNc'
+youTubeIdRespawnSystem: 'yAitmTnNeNc'
-youtubeIdCheckpointSystem: '8W__dI7S2Ho'
+youTubeIdCheckpointSystem: '8W__dI7S2Ho'
 ---

-{% include youtubePlayer.html id=page.youtubeId %}
+{% include youTubePlayer.html id=page.youTubeId %}

 ## What is Keepers of the Trees?

 *Keepers of the Trees* is a local co-op puzzle platformer being developed by Studio Chili for release on Steam August 7th, 2020.
-It is set in a fantastical forest where two curious little Keepers explore, growing and de-growing plants to their adavantage while they go on their adventures.
+It is set in a fantastical forest where two curious little Keepers explore, growing and de-growing plants to their advantage while they go on their adventures.

 ![KeepersLog](/assets/images/KeepersOfTheTrees/KeepersLog.jpg)
 <figcaption class="caption">The Keepers</figcaption>